Comparisons: Useful Resources For Comparing River Cruise Companies, Rivers, Ships, Staterooms, Pricing & More

 Uniworld Boutique River Cruise Collection **: Uniworld charges for at least one optional excursion, the Vienna Evening Concert at 75 euros.
 Free laundry service in higher-end suites across its fleet.
 Additionally, most Uniworld ships have complimentary self-service laundry facilities for passengers to use; only River Royale, River Baroness, Douro Spirit, and River Victoria lack this feature in the European-based fleet.
 Room Service and Butler Service on Uniworld is at the suite level only.

 Viking River Cruises ** A complimentary shore excursion is included in every port; there are also additional optional shore excursions available on every itinerary.
 Beer, wine and soft drinks included with lunch and dinner.
 Specialty coffee & teas available anytime.
 Optional Silver Spirit beverage packages are available for extra fee & makes drinks all-inclusive.
-Room service is included for certain category suites, along with a whole range of amenities.
+Room service, stocked mini-bars and laundry are included for Explorer Suites.
+Bicycles and gyms are available ashore and arranged by Viking.
 Airport transfers included when booking air (or receiving free air) with Europe.
 Some promotions offered prepaid gratuities or shipboard credits.

 - Price Comparisons: A Look At Pricing Differentials For European River Cruises

 - How River Cruising Compares To Luxury Ocean Cruising

 - River Cruise Reviews, Viking River Cruises, Uniworld River Cruises

 - Compare River Cruise Lines: Which Company Fits Where?